 They come ready to party – after all, they are in Vegas! – and the Strip provides the platform for them to play.
 The crowd is comprised of singles and couples, young and young forever, single, seeking, separated and attached.
 Click here for more photos and video.
-New Year’s Eve 2019 is on a Tuesday.
+New Year’s Eve 2021 (leading into 2022) is on a Friday.

 The plan is not to have a plan and that is the beauty of New Year’s Eve on the Strip.
 There’s no rush to get to a bar, no $150-300 event with a celebrity (those are in the nightclubs), no need to worry about securing tickets in advance.
 The event is open to the public and it’s free.

 So the people are free-wheeling and having fun.
 The scene runs all up and down the Strip, from MGM to the Stratosphere.
 The fireworks are shot off from parking lots in seven locations; a top viewing spot is by the Venetian and Treasure Island and around Paris/Bellagio.

 One of the most popular places is outside Caesars Palace in the mid-Strip area.
 Here, finding a little bit of space takes a few moments.
 In most other places, there are people all around but it’s not shoulder-to-shoulder crowded.

 People pause along the way, stopping to chat with newfound friends, watch the fountain show at the Bellagio, perhaps whoop up a “Happy New Year” cheer to strangers.

 What they are definitely doing is stopping at one of the beer stations, the NYE novelty stand and the Port-o-lets.

 There are more libation choices available, of course.
 Bars in casinos pour drinks to go, some in large green or blue plastic containers.